The Galaxy Community

 Set up your own community

 Galaxy is composed of plenty of subcommunities, either regional or communities of practice.
-Check them out and if you find one suitable for you, please see here on how to set up your own.
+Check them out and if you do not find one suitable for you, please see this tutorial on how to set up your own.

 Galaxy Mentor Network